Skip to Content

 • Current status (ProjectStatus)

-{ "name": "UserProfile", "cardinality": "single", "schema": { "type": "object", "properties": { "theme": { "type": "string", "enum": ["light", "dark"] }, "language": { "type": "string" } }, "required": ["theme"] } }
+{ "name": "UserProfile", "uniqueOn": ["kind"], "schema": { "type": "object", "properties": { "theme": { "type": "string", "enum": ["light", "dark"] }, "language": { "type": "string" } }, "required": ["theme"] } }

-Accumulate knowledge over time.
+Omit uniqueOn when you want to accumulate knowledge over time.
 Perfect for events, logs, or growing lists of facts.

 Use Cases: